 Applicants whose gross total household income is 150% or less of the current Federal Poverty Income Guidelines qualify for this program.
 The income guidelines for LIHEAP are updated annually by the Federal Department of Health and Human Services.

-Note: Only Priority clients will be served for the first 15 days of each month.
+Note: Only Priority clients will be served in the first 15 days of each month.

 2) Sixty years of age or older;